 The European Union is becoming more interested in insects as a potential food source for the growing world population.
 It is cofinancing the PROteINSECT research project that is exploring the use of insect protein in food for people or as animal fodder.

 One question is whether it is possible to farm insects in systems that can be scaled up to make a significant contribution to the food supply, says Nanna Roos, the coordinator of GREEiNSECT, a project at the University of Copenhagen in Denmark, which investigates how insects can be farmed in Kenya.

 Insects are already a staple food in many countries in Africa, Asia and Latin America, with around two billion people on the planet thought to consider insects as acceptable food.
 Around 2,000 edible insect species have been identified.

 While insect farming is rare in developed countries, it is growing in developing nations.
 Thailand alone has more than 20,000 registered cricket farms, mostly run by smallholders, says Yupa Hanboonsong, an entomologist at Khon Kaen University in Thailand.

 “Cricket farming requires fewer inputs compared to livestock, making it affordable for small-scale rural farmers, with overall less impact on the environment,” she says.

 The report, published on 8 October, points out that, while the risks of farming insects are low, they are seen as unacceptable food in many rich countries, including most states in the European Union.
-But in countries where insects are eaten infrequently, there is an opportunity to increase their production and consumption, says Hubert Barennes, a researcher at the Pasteur Institute in Cambodia, who has studied insects in human food.

 A survey he led in Laos revealed people there found it fairly acceptable to include insects in their diet, he says.
 “People are ready to eat more insects if available, which will probably rely on the expansion of insect farming.”